Xinzhe99/StackMFF-V3/README.md

 ## ✨ Highlights

-🌟 Reformulates the stack fusion task into a continuous depth estimation problem.
+🌟 Presents the first general multi-focus image fusion network.

-🔑 Depth maps serve as proxy supervision signals, avoiding manual annotations.
+🔑 Reformulates stack fusion as a pixel-wise multi-class classification task.

-🛠️ Employs a differentiable soft-regression strategy to enable end-to-end training.
+🛠️ Employs an MLP-based backbone for intra-layer focus estimation with global context.

-🎯 Recovers focal depth information during image acquisition via focus map regression.
+🎯 Proposes a \textit{Pixel-wise Cross-layer Attention} module for inter-layer modeling.

-🏆 Attains SOTA performance with a compact model size and low computational overhead.
+🏆 Provides an open-source solution that outperforms commercial software at low cost.

 ## 🚀 Installation